Ybalrid/Annwvyn/README.md

 Some words on the linux support
 ------------------------------

-The engine is buildable and runnable under linux, but there is **no support** for any HMD under linux at this time.
-So games using it will only start in **NoVR** mode.
-(This may change if we add OSVR support, or if Ogre starts rendering with Vulkan...)
+The engine is buildable and runnable under linux.
+The OpenVR rendering code *should* work on Linux but hasn't been tested by me yet.